kkanggu/Online-Judge/README.md

 >	Binary Search
 >	System.out.println took too much time, so I changed it.
 >	I used BufferedWriter and StringBuilder either, StringBuilder took less time and memory.

+***
+### Day 39
+#1654 End.
+(Cut the LAN)
+>	Binary Search
+>	Sort the array, and do binary search with the highest value.

+#2805 End.
+(Cut the Tree)
+>	Binary Search
+>	Sort the array, and do binary search with the highest value.

+#2110 End.
+(Install the Router)
+>	Binary Search
+>	Sort the array, and do binary search with checking router can be placed.
+>	To check the routher can be placed, I have to place every router.